mk-fg/fgtk/README.rst

 .. _img2xterm: https://github.com/rossy2401/img2xterm

-audio\_split
-''''''''''''
+split
+'''''

-Simple bash script to split media files with any audio into chunks of specified length (in minutes), e.g.: ``audio_split some-long-audiobook.mp3 sla 20`` will produce 20-min-long sla-001.mp3, sla-002.mp3, sla-003.mp3, etc. Last length arg can be omitted, and defaults to 15 min.
+Simple bash script to split media files into chunks of specified length (in minutes), e.g.: ``split some-long-audiobook.mp3 sla 20`` will produce 20-min-long sla-001.mp3, sla-002.mp3, sla-003.mp3, etc.
+Last length arg can be omitted, and defaults to 15 min.

-Uses ffprobe (ffmpeg) to get duration and ffmpeg with "-acodec copy -vn" to grab the chunks from source file.
+Uses ffprobe (ffmpeg) to get duration and ffmpeg with "-acodec copy -vn" (default, changed by passing these after duration arg) to grab only audio chunks from the source file.

 audio\_split\_m4b
 '''''''''''''''''